sleepyfran/knowledge/content/posts/fsharp/ce-in-fsharp.md

 - Changed the `Combine` method to take a list as the second parameter, so that we can accept all the previous properties that were added in the deck.
 That way we can append the new one to all the previous props.
 - Created a new `Run` method that takes a list instead of a single property, and uses the previously defined one to fold the list of properties into one single deck.
 This is the method that will get called when the expression finishes, so that we don't have to do the folding later on.

+You might be thinking now "does he not know that appending means putting the value at the end of the list and :: definitely does not do that?".
+Yes, I do!
+However keep in mind that expressions are evaluated from the bottom up, which means that we'll be combining the last value _first_ and only afterwards the rest, so that's why pre-pending values actually appends them to the end of the list in the end.

 With this we can add multiple `slide` expressions inside of our deck without having to yield anything, cool!
 However there's one big gap: we can't add our previously defined `title` and then add slides, we get the following error:

 > This control construct may only be used if the computation expression builder defines a 'For' method